Eastwood Academy

 Eastwood Academy is a secondary school in the Eastwood neighborhood of the East End, Houston, Texas, United States.
 The school is a member of the Houston Independent School District and is a school-of-choice for residents in the city of Houston.

-Eastwood Academy has been an "exemplary" high school since 2008, and is rated by the Texas Education Agency and was nominated as a Blue Ribbon School in 2010 and received the award, officially, in 2011.
+Eastwood Academy has been an "exemplary" high school by the Texas Education Agency since 2008.
+It was nominated as a Blue Ribbon School in 2010 and received the award officially in 2011.